-Giant intracranial aneurysms (GIAs), which are defined as intracranial aneurysms (IAs) with a diameter of ≥25 mm, are most likely associated with the highest treatment costs of all IAs.
+Giant intracranial aneurysms (GIAs), are defined as intracranial aneurysms (IAs) with a diameter of ≥25 mm.

 Giant intracranial aneurysms, are rare and heterogeneous lesions with complex vascular anatomy.